defold/doc/docs/en/manuals/script-properties.md

 end
 ```

-Any game object that includes the script can set the value specifically.
-Simply select the script node in the *Outline* view in the editor and the property appears in the *Properties* view allowing you to edit it:
+Any script component instance that uses the script can set the value specifically.
+Simply select the script component in the *Outline* view in the editor and the property appears in the *Properties* view allowing you to edit it:

 ![Script Properties](images/script_properties/script_properties.png)

 ::: sidenote
-In the case where you have the game object inside a sub-collection, expand the game object node in the collection to select the script.
+In the case where the game object holding the script lives inside a sub-collection, expand the game object node in the collection to select the script.
 :::

 The editor property inspector will automatically show a widget that is feasible for the type of property that you have declared.
 Numbers are entered in text boxes, vectors and quartenions as a set of numbers in boxes, hashes allow you to enter the string that will be hashed and URLs give you a drop down with all _relative_, local (that is, within the same collection) objects and components.
 You are still able to enter URL values manually, too.